odennav/docker-card-site/README.md

 ## Getting Started

 To enhance your learning experience, virtual machines (VMs) have been configured for you to run and test the scripts using [Vagrant](https://www.vagrantup.com/).
-The provided Vagrant file simplifies VM management.
+The provided Vagrant file simplifies VM Management.

 1. **Install Vagrant:**
-   If you haven't installed Vagrant, download it [here](https://www.vagrantup.com/downloads.html) and follow the installation instructions for your operating system.
-Optionally, for a graphical user interface, run the scripts in an Ubuntu VM instead of Vagrant & access the website at localhost:900 in your web browser.
+   If you haven't installed Vagrant, download it [here](https://www.vagrantup.com/downloads.html) and follow the installation instructions for your OS.

 2. **Install Docker:**